JenSans/Housing-Project/README.md

 **Business and Data Understanding**

-When considering whether to flip a home or not we'll consider how to choose a home, what features of a home you need to consider when purchasing and selling a home that you've flipped, and what actions to take to increase the profitability of a flipped home.
+When considering whether to flip a home or not we'll consider how to choose a home, what features of a home to consider when purchasing and selling a home that's been flipped, and what actions to take to increase the profitability of a flipped home.

-**Explain your stakeholder audience here**
+**Stakeholder Audience**

 Our Stakeholders are individuals looking for a home to purchase to flip or individuals who own a home that they've flipped.
 This project looks at how to choose a home, what features to consider, and what action to take with the predictions of the final model.